dasch-swiss/dsp-tools/knora/README.md

 ) -> Dict[str, str]
 ```

-- onto_iri: IRI of the ontology.
+- onto_iri: IRI of the ontology the new resource class should be added to
-- onto_name: Name of the ontology.
+- onto_name: Name of the ontology
-- last_onto_date: Last modification time of ontology.
+- last_onto_date: Timestamp of the ontology's last modification
-- class_iri: IRI of the resource class the property should be associated with.
+- class_iri: IRI of the resource class the property should be associated with
-- prop_iri: IRI of the property to be associated with the resource class.
+- prop_iri: IRI of the property to be associated with the resource class
-- occurrence: must be one of: "1", "0-1", "0-n" or "1-n" (as string).
+- occurrence: must be one of: "1", "0-1", "0-n" or "1-n" (as string)

 ### Lists

-Lists (flat or hierarchical) are ordered named nodes that can be used to describe controlled vocabularies, selections or
+Lists (flat or hierarchical) are ordered named nodes that can be used as controlled vocabularies, selections or hierarchical
-hierarchical thesauri.
-A list has a root node which gives the list a name.
-Subnodes define the list elements.
-In case of
+thesauri.
+A list has a root node where the list's name is defined.
+Subnodes represent the list elements.
+In case of hierarchical
-hierarchical lists a subnode may hold further subnodes (recursively).
-Lists are associated with a project.
+lists, a subnode may hold further subnodes (recursively).
+Lists are always associated with a project.

 #### create_list_node()